 Because there is no central register of names used by Sole Traders it is very hard to tell if the fantastic idea you have just had for your new business name is already in use.
 If you do accidently start using a name which an established business has a claim to you could be open to claims of passing off.

 While passing off is often hard to prove trade mark infringement is not.
 In fact trade mark infringement is the strongest form of protection for business names in the UK.
 If you use a business name which someone has a trade mark on then they can force you to change your name or to stop trading.

 The best way to avoid both passing off and trade mark problems is to do some research on the name you want to use.
 A couple of hours spent checking the local phone book or doing some internet searches can save you a lot of trouble down the line.
 Alternatively you can pay someone to do a professional trade mark search for you.

-If you think that being a sole trader is the right way to start up your business we have three packages for you to choose from:
+If you think that being a sole trader is the right way to start up your business you can use our Free Sole Trader Registration service.